 How Do The Bed Bugs Look Like?

 The mature bed bugs have a size similar to an apple seed i.e. around five millimeters.
 They are flat, wingless, and reddish-brown and swell up similar to a torpedo when they feed on blood.
-After feeding process, they turn their color to bright red which takes few days to return back to reddish-brown.
+After the feeding process, they turn their color to bright red which takes a few days to return back to reddish-brown.

-The immature bed bugs undergo the five stages before they reach the adulthood.
-They can be seen by naked eye, however, it’s difficult to look for them in the very early stage of emergence.
+The immature bed bugs undergo the five stages before they reach adulthood.
+They can be seen by the naked eye, however, it’s difficult to look for them in the very early stage of emergence.
 Eggs are extremely small and very hard to visualize but they serve as an important sign indicating the bed bug presence.
 The eggs of the bed bugs are grouped in clusters, they are pearly-white and one millimeter in length.